hashicorp/waypoint-examples/java-cloud-foundry-paketo/README.md

 # Cloud Foundry Java Spring Getting Started
 Waypoint defaults to using Heroku buildpacks if you do not specify a [builder variable](https://waypointproject.io/plugins/pack#builder) in the  `waypoint.hcl` configuration section for `pack` within the `build` section.
-This example  [Cloud Foundry Paketo Buildpacks](https://paketo.io/docs/) with Waypoint.
+This example uses [Cloud Foundry Paketo Buildpacks](https://paketo.io/docs/) with Waypoint.
 This example defaults Cloud Foundry.

 # Deploying the example application.